Khushmankalsi/Alfred-Virtual-Assistant/README.md

 link for EGDE_WEBDRIVER_PATH ="https://developer.microsoft.com/en-in/microsoft-edge/tools/webdriver?form=MA13LH"

+## For OS AUTOMATION
+you have to follow some steps from setup folder otherwise your code will not work

 6. Follow the voice prompts to interact with the assistant.

 ## Important Notice:-

 * This script is designed for Windows environments.
 * Voice recognition accuracy may vary depending on microphone quality and ambient noise.